Bird-singing clubs may be a dying culture in Singapore, but there are still many people who might enjoy having songbirds as pets.

 Also called the crested bubul, you can tell these in bird shops by their distinctive black crests and unique-looking cages, which are tall, angular and pointed at the top.

-We also had oriental white-eyes, which were my favourite because they were small, colourful and cute.
+The oriental white-eyes are usually the crowd favourites generally because they were small, colourful and cute.

 The Oriental White-eye is a yellow-green bird which is easily recognised by a prominent white eye-ring, leading to its local name mata putih, which means ‘white eyes’ in Malay.